Part 3: Access Reports and Graphs

 Clicking Save as .csv () allows you to save the report which you can open using Excel.

-If you right-click on the report and select Export, you get the following choices from the Export menu:
+If you right-click on the report and select the Export shortcut menu, you will get the following additional export format choices:

-To understand all your options, go to Working with Reports.
+To understand all your options, see the Working with Reports help page.

 Saving an external graph